Quiz 1

 Write brief answers for each of the following items (two sentences each, max).

-- What are the other two things that every programming language has?
-Give an example of each from Racket.
+- In class we learned about the three things that every programming language has.
+What are they?
+Give an example of each from Racket to illustrate your answer.

 -